 Welcome to the NACADA Region 2 Mentoring Page!
 Our region is committed to providing quality mentoring services.
-Since the creation the formal mentoring program in 2013, our region has provided expert guidance to professionals (new, mid-level and expert).
+Since the creation of our program in 2012, our region has provided expert guidance to professionals (new, mid-level and expert).
 The program is not just for our graduate and new advising professionals seeking mentorship but any advising practitioners looking for a professional connection at any point in their career in higher education.

 Mentoring dates back to Ancient Greece.
-Did you know in Homer’s The Odyssey, Mentor was the trusted friend and advisor to Odysseus, King of Ithaca?
+Did you know that in Homer’s The Odyssey, Mentor was the trusted friend and advisor to Odysseus, King of Ithaca?
 Mentor was charged with the protection of the Ithacan heir, Telemachus, after the king went to fight in the Trojan War.
-Mentor took on the appearance of Athena to help guide the young prince through the difficult time he faced while his father (Roberts, 1999).
+Mentor took on the appearance of Athena to help guide the young prince through the difficult time while his father was away (Roberts, 1999).

 Region 2 Mentoring and Membership Coordinator

-Roberts, A. (1999).
+Reference: Roberts, A. (1999).
 Homer’s mentor: duties fulfilled or misconstrued.
-Retrieved from
+Retrieved from nickols.us/homers_mentor.pdf